 Pérez-Sierra is one of the most important spanish conductors of his generation.
 He studied piano with José Ferrándiz, a Claudio Arrau’s disciple.
 After that, he undertook studies of musical virtuosity and phenomenology and got his higher degree early as 16 years old.

-He has attended Masterclasses given by Colin Metters & Gianluigi Gelmetti.
-He works as assistant to Gabriele Ferro at San Carlo of Naples, Massimo of Palermo, Teatro Real Real in Madrid.
-From 2004 works as assistant for Alberto Zedda, and from 2009 is appointed assistant director in Valencia’s Placido Domingo Young Artist Program.
+In 2002, Giancarlo del Monaco introduces him to Gabriele Ferro, who would accept Pérez-Sierra as his assistant for productions in San Carlo of Naples, Massimo of Palermo, Teatro Real Real in Madrid.
+Pérez-Sierra has attended Masterclasses given by Colin Metters at the Royal Academy of London and by Gianluigi Gelmetti at the Accademia Chigiana of Siena.
+From 2004 works as assistant for Alberto Zedda, and from 2009 is his assistant director in Valencia’s Placido Domingo Young Artist Program.

-He made his professional debut as a conductor in 2005 with Galicia Symphony Orchestra, that has invited him often in the following seasons.
-In 2006 Pérez-Sierra made his international debut conducting Il Viaggio a Reims in the Rossini Opera Festival of Pesaro becoming the youngest conductor in the Festival history.
-Invited again at the Pesaro’s Rossini Festival in 2011, he has been again acclaimed in “La Scala di Seta”.
-After 2013, he conducts all the years en el Festival Rossini of Bad Wildbad.
+He made his professional debut as a conductor in 2005 with Galicia Symphony Orchestra that has invited him often in the following seasons.
+In 2006 Pérez-Sierra made his international debut conducting Rossini’s Il Viaggio a Reims in the Rossini Opera Festival of Pesaro with the orchestra of the Teatro Comunale Bologna, becoming the youngest conductor in the Festival history, and reaping an unanimous success both of audience and critics.